 Day 4 & 5 – St. Petersburg, Russia

-There are other Viking cruises that visit St. Petersburg, in the small world department we ran into someone we know at the Hermitage, and if you are entranced as I am with Russian history, they are also worth looking into.
+There are other Viking cruises that visit St. Petersburg, and in the small world department, we ran into someone we know at the Hermitage.
+If you are as enamored with Russian history as I am, these additional Russian itineraries are also worth looking into.

 Day 6 – Tallinn, Estonia

 Since we have a friend living in Tallinn, we didn’t take a tour here.
 Instead, we slept in, met up with Peter and headed out for lunch while many of the cruise ship tours were going on.
 There were several ships in port while we were there, and the city’s medieval Old Town was crowded with visitors.
-We lunched while the town was crowded, then Peter showed us around town, some of his favorite spots after the crowds thinned out, and we even had a chance to get out of the city for a drive along the coast.
+We had lunch while the town was crowded, then Peter showed us around town and some of his favorite spots after the crowds thinned out.
+We even had a chance to get out of the city for a drive along the coast.

 Tallinn is somewhere we’d like to go back to.